Stratton Upper School: History

 The school was originally constructed during the late 1940s, being built in such a fashion that it could be used as a hospital in the event of another major conflict akin to the Second World War.
 The school first opened its doors to students in 1950 as "Stratton Grammar Technical School," though much of the facility remained unfinished at this time and construction would continue over the following years, with the site not finally completed until 1956.

 In 1976 the facility was one of many grammar schools in Britain during the period to become a comprehensive.
 This culminated in a transformative period during the mid-2000s, with the school consistently rated highly by Ofsted and achieving successful results.
 Stratton was subsequently the first school in the Biggleswade area to apply for and gain academy status in 2011.
 The Stratton Education Trust was formed a year later, and between 2012 and 2017 was also responsible for governing Gamlingay Village College.
 Gamlingay Village College then followed Gamlingay First School by joining Camtrust.

 The school was designated as a training school in 2003.

 An extensive expansion of the site was completed in 2018, with the opening of a new science block and the remodelling of the school's façade.

+From 1955 till 2019 Stratton was one of only around 120 schools within the UK to have educational farms.
+Financial difficulties and lack of interest are cited as reason for the closure of the farm.
+As of April 2023 the farm is due to open as a community farm through a CiC.

 The school joined the Cambridge Meridian Academy Trust in 2020.

 The Norwich City FC partnership commenced in 2021.